kylejtobin/ai-native-app/docs/infra/iac.md

 **Infrastructure as Code means defining your servers, networks, and databases as version-controlled text files.**

-This template uses Docker and docker-compose to define a complete development environment—7 databases, networking, storage, and an API—all declared in two files.
+This template uses Docker and docker-compose to define a complete development environment—polyglot persistence (PostgreSQL, Redis, Neo4j, Qdrant, MinIO), local LLM inference (Ollama), and your API—all declared in two files.
 No manual setup, no "works on my machine," no wiki documentation that goes stale.
 Just code.

+> **Principle: Every Service is Declarative**
+>
+> Infrastructure as Code isn't just about version control—it's about declaring WHAT should exist rather than scripting HOW to create it.
+The docker-compose.yml doesn't say "run this command, then that command."
+It says "this is the complete system state."
+The orchestration engine figures out how to achieve it.
+>
+> When you declare what should be true, you eliminate an entire class of errors that come from executing steps in the wrong order, forgetting steps, or executing them twice.
+>
+> See: [philosophy.md](../philosophy.md) "Every Service is Declarative"

 ---